bznick98/bznick98.github.io/_projects/2023-05-17-Bilateral-Neural-Operators.md

 Image enhancement is not only useful for photographic purposes, but also helps down-stream computer vision tasks like object detection and face recognition.

 ### Existing Methods
-There are plenty of existing methods ranging from traditional image processing techniques like histogram equalization, to more recently deep learning approaches.
-Here we are focusing on some of the recent deep learning approaches since they show greater capability and generalizability.
+There are numerous existing methods ranging from traditional image processing techniques like histogram equalization, and more recent approaches based on deep learning.
+In this context, our emphasis lies on the deep learning methods due to their superior capabilities and broader applicability.

 <details markdown="1"><summary>Bilateral-Grid Based Method</summary>